ChristopherBenjaminHemmens/ChristopherBenjaminHemmens/README.md

-👋 Hi fellow nerds!
+👋 Hi nerds!
 I’m Christopher but you can call me Chris.
 I'm a Dutch born Northern-Irish grown culchie and Web Developer living in The Netherlands.

 📑 I'm primarily self-taught by stuff other people put on the internet.
 I have several years of professional experience as a Web Developer.
 I started programming at a young age as a hobby.